13 Easy Recipes for Onam Sadhya – Onam Sadya Recipes

 Apart from the traditional rituals that are performed during Onam, there are certain dishes that are prepared during this time and they make some of the best food for this special occasion.

-And the best part of all these dishes is that they are really simple to make if some of the prep work is done a day before, like peeling, chopping, grating coconut, etc.
+And the best part of all these Onam Special Dishes is that they are really simple to make if some of the prep work is done a day before, like peeling, chopping, grating coconut, etc.

 1) Parippu Curry

-Parippu curry is one of the delicacies prepared at the Onam sadya.
+Parippu curry is one of the delicacies prepared at the Onam Sadya.
 It’s a combination of moong dal and coconut.
 To make the recipe, you can use either moong dal or tuvar dal.
 Parippu is an essential part of every Sadya (feast) in Kerala.
-The inclusion of coconut oil gives Kerala Parippu a very rich flavor, while the roasted gram gives it an earthy-sweet flavour.
+The inclusion of coconut oil gives Kerala Parippu a very rich flavor, while the roasted gram gives it an earthy-sweet flavor.

 Kerala Parippu Curry